Search Articles

 How Does a Miller Trust Work?

-If your income exceeds Medicaid’s income limit, you can deposit the amount of your excess income into a Miller Trust – also referred to as a “qualified income” trust.
-Once it is deposited into this trust, it is not counted as income by Medicaid.
 However, to qualify, a trust must be irrevocable, which means you cannot cancel or change it.
-Once you put money into the trust, you cannot get it back directly.
+This means that once you put money into a qualified income trust, you will not have a way to get it back directly.
 However, the trust can pay certain expenses on your behalf.

-A Miller Trust is a good option for any Medicaid applicant needing long-term care services, whether at home, in their community, or in a skilled nursing care facility.
-This trust is created by the applicant, a guardian, or a person with a properly drafted power of attorney.
-A trustee is chosen to manage the trust and the income deposited.
+You, as the Medicaid applicant, can create a qualified income trust.
+Or, your guardian or a person you have appointed with a properly drafted power of attorney can establish it.
+You would then choose a trustee to manage the trust and the income deposited.
 Anyone other than the Medicaid applicant can serve as a trustee.

 Medicaid Income Cap

-You should be aware that not every state allows Miller Trusts as a method to qualify for Medicaid.
-Currently, only about 25 states, known as “income cap” states, permit it.
-Other states do not impose an income limit for nursing home care, and so there is no need for a Miller Trust in these locations.
-For example, in Massachusetts, you would pay all your income, minus certain deductions, to the facility, and Medicaid would pay the remaining cost.
+Other states do not impose an income limit for nursing home care; so, there is no need for a Miller Trust in these locations.
+For example, in Massachusetts, you would pay all your income, minus certain deductions, to the long-term care facility.
+Medicaid would then pay the remaining cost.

 Medicaid 101